Chalum0/conception-backend/README.md

 node server.js
 ```

 By default the API listens on `http://localhost:3000`.
 Swagger UI is available at `http://localhost:3000/docs` and the raw spec at `/docs.json`.
+Make sure your Docker Compose services from `./docker` are running so PostgreSQL and MongoDB are reachable.

 ## Testing & Coverage